 By 8am I was on the trail.
 The morning light was bursting through an endless field of wildflowers.
 They glowed yellow, red, purple, white, and blue.
 I soon came to a fork in the trail.
 A small wooden side reading "West Maroon Trail" was shaped pointing towards the left, so I went that direction.
 I had heard this was a popular trail, so I was surprised to see it so overgrown.
 Alarm bells went off that I was going the wrong way, but the sign was pointing in this direction.
 I started a steep climb up the hills, surrounded by thousands of wildflowers.
 This still didn’t seem right, I should’ve taken that other fork.
-After an hour of hiking up the mountain the trail dead-ended in the tundra.
-I climbed up to a rock outcropping and looked for another trail.
-I soon found one.
+After an hour of hiking up the mountain, the trail dead-ended in the tundra.
+Perfect...

-A few hours later I came to Maroon Lake.
+After a long, grueling hike I finally came to Maroon Lake.
 It was packed with tourists.
-My next goal was to find a campsite.
+Annoyed, I set out to find a campsite for the night.
 I soon found one in a pine forest and setup my hammock.
-The flies were terrible, and were constantly digging into my skin.
+The flies were terrible, constantly digging into my skin.
 Thankfully they couldn’t get me when I was wrapped up in my hammock.

 I watched as the tourists took hundreds of selfies and family photos, when everyone suddenly started yelling.
 A bear was walking around on the far side of the lake.
 Too bad I didn’t have my telephoto lens.

-I returned to my sleeping bag at dusk and tried to sleep for 3 hours before heading out to photograph the Milky Way.
+I spent the next hour back at out the lake, taking photos.
+At dusk, I returned to my sleeping bag to catch some sleep before heading out to photograph the Milky Way.
 At midnight my alarm went off.
 As I opened my eyes I saw a dark forest canopy swimming in stars.
 I crawled out of my warm down sleeping bag and headed to the lake shore.
 Surprisingly, 3 other photographers were already there.
 After talking with them I realized I had already been following the one photographer on Instagram!

 We spent a few hours talking while our cameras clicked away.
 Since I was doing a Star Trails image, which takes hours, I left my camera on the lake shore.
 I figured no one would steal it.
 At 2am I headed back to my hammock to get some sleep, knowing I had to be back soon for sunrise.
 It got very cold.
 At 5am I headed back to the lake shore to check on my camera and prepare for sunrise.

 The drive back to Crested Butte was stunning in the late afternoon light.
-Once I finally got cell reception I started looking for lodging in town.
-I couldn't wait to get a hotel room and shower, it must have been over a week since I'd slept in a real bed.
+Once I finally got cell reception, I started looking for lodging in town.
+I couldn't wait to get a hotel room and shower!
+It must have been over a week since I'd last slept in a real bed.
 I smelled horrible, was completely exhausted, and I was starving.
-Of course every single hotel and hostel in town was completely booked for the night.
+Of course, every single hotel and hostel in town was completely booked for the night.
 Great...

-For dinner I had a massive burrito at a great little restaurant in Crested Butte.
-At least I got to eat!
+I had a massive burrito for dinner, at a great little restaurant in Crested Butte.
 Then I drove up into the mountains just outside of town, where I knew of a dispersed camping spot.
-I still wanted that shower...
+I still really wanted that shower...
 So I crashed through the brush down to the river and washed my face with the cool water.
 I guess that was the best I could hope for.
 Then I set up my tent and passed out.

 The next morning I drove through Kebler Pass, home to one of the largest colonies of Aspen trees in the world.
 I would love to come back here in the fall!